-Alright, your turn.
-Drop your own random ten in the comments below, with or without the Coolness Self-Audit.
+Alright, let's see what you've got.
+Drop your own FRT in the comments, with or without the Coolness Self-Audit.